Category Archives: Belgian Royals

 Astrid wore different dresses for her two wedding ceremonies, both of satin.
 The Swedish dress featured a scooped neckline with scalloped layers of lace-trimmed satin at the hem.
 At the Belgian wedding, Astrid wore a cream wrap dress with sprigs of lilies of the valley at her waist.
 The train was trimmed with embroidered flowers and seed pearls.
 The color was reported to be “very becoming” to the dark-haired Astrid.
 The skirt of her dress featured more Brussels lace, with a train carried by four pages dressed in white.
 Astrid carried a bouquet of lilies of the valley and orchids.

-Astrid’s veil was made of Brussels lace – the same for both ceremonies and fitting for her future role as Queen of the Belgians – and was previously worn by both her mother and older sister Margaretha.
+Astrid’s veil was made of Brussels, fitting for her future role as Queen of the Belgians, which had previously been worn by her mother and older sister Margaretha.
 During the Swedish ceremony, Astrid wore the crown of myrtle in her hair, typical for Swedish brides.
-While Astrid wore the same veil for both weddings, the wearing of the Swedish myrtle crown necessitated a slightly different style to the veil.
+While Astrid wore the same veil for both weddings, the wearing of the Swedish myrtle crown necessitated a slightly different style for the veil.
+Astrid and her bridesmaids wore their hair in short, shingled styles.
+The bridesmaids wore sleeveless apricot-colored dresses of crepe georgette with hems that fell just below the knees.

 Leopold wore the khaki field uniform of the Belgian Grenadiers.
 He was photographed in this uniform in many official pictures.
 However, Leopold’s attire differed slightly by the orders worn at the Swedish and Belgian ceremonies.
 At the Swedish civil wedding, Leopold wore the Order of the Seraphim, the Order of Leopold, and the Order of Leopold II.
 In addition to the first three, Leopold included the Order of the Crown, the Order of the African Star, and the Royal Order of the Lion at the religious wedding in Belgium.